ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   filled with the least-significant, right-most bits of the final 64 bits from the computed MD5 value.

-For more information on MD5 security considerations see {{RFC6194}}.

 ## UUID Version 4 {#uuidv4}
 The version 4 UUID is meant for generating UUIDs from truly-random or pseudo-random numbers.